Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

     across industries

 - **SOC** (System and Organization Control) : suite of reports of internal controls over an information system produced during an audit
   (completing another framework with an audit method)
+  - **SOC 2 Type I**: documents the design effectiveness of controls at a specific point in time
+  - **SOC 2 Type II**: documents the operational effectiveness of controls over a specified period (6 months or more)

 - **CSA** (Cloud Security Alliance) : Security in cloud computing
   - **Cloud Control Matrix** : framework providing fundamental security principles to guide cloud vendors